-The morning of the wedding, as far as I can see, has the potential to go two ways: it can either be filled with the sound of popping prosecco, or popping patience.
+The morning of the wedding, as far as I can see, has the potential to go two ways: either it can be filled with the sound of popping prosecco, or popping patience.
 Shrieks of excitement, or shrieks of hysteria.
 Calm vibes, or a crying bride...

 You get the idea?